Danja, Nigeria: Demographics

 According to 2006 census, Danja LGA has a population of 125,703 people residing within the area.

-The predominant tribes inhabiting the Danja Local Government Area are, Hausas, Fulanis and some small number of yorubas, Kanuris and Igbos, and the likes, vast majority of the population are Muslims and small number of Christians.
+The predominant tribes inhabiting the Danja Local Government Area are the Hausas, Fulanis and some small number of Yorubas, Kanuris and Igbos, and the likes, vast majority of the population are Muslims and small number of Christians.
 Hausa language is the major language of communication in the Local Government Area.